54B20/SJEYH-2019/README.md

 ### About the Workshop
-The workshop is a seventy-five minute in-class session consisting of a brief presentation, followed by a hands-on activity where groups will configure microcontrollers to act as various inputs to a [simple] autonomous rover.
+The workshop is a seventy-five (75) minute in-class session consisting of a brief presentation, followed by a hands-on activity where groups will configure microcontrollers to act as various inputs to a [simple] autonomous rover.
 The hands-on activity will lead into a demonstration of the rover functioning with the attached sensors, then a discussion of how such architectures are ubiquitous today, and what challenges they bring.
-Specifically, we will discuss what can happen when sensors go bad
+Specifically, we will discuss what can happen when sensors lie
 (see [737MAX](https://www.seattletimes.com/business/boeing-aerospace/a-lack-of-redundancies-on-737-max-system-has-baffled-even-those-who-worked-on-the-jet/)),
 when sensor data is interpreted incorrectly
 (see [Self-Driving Cars](https://en.wikipedia.org/wiki/List_of_self-driving_car_fatalities)),
 and how sensors can be a vector for attack
 (see [Fish Tank](https://money.cnn.com/2017/07/19/technology/fish-tank-hack-darktrace/index.html)).
-Lastly, we will discuss the concept of attack vectors/surfaces, and how distributed systems can expose surprising  vulnerabilities (see [In Flight Entertainment](https://www.wired.com/2015/05/feds-say-banned-researcher-commandeered-plane/)).
+Lastly, we will discuss the concept of attack vectors/surfaces, and how interconnected systems can expose surprising  vulnerabilities (see [In Flight Entertainment](https://www.wired.com/2015/05/feds-say-banned-researcher-commandeered-plane/)).

 ### To the Attendees